Hell or High Water (David Mackenzie, 2016) Chris Pine, Ben Foster, Jeff Bridges

 I’d always thought the Bridges family were a showbiz family of very ordinary ability, tho extraordinarily successful.

 As a kid, I grew up with Lloyd Bridges in action/adventure films in which he played, basically, himself.
-I can’t remember a single performance out of the 217 that imdb lists.
+I can’t remember a single performance out of the 217 that IMDb lists.

 Then he had kids – and they looked as tho they were going to be even more pedestrian than their Dad.
 There’s not much doubt about Beau (doomed by his silly name).
-But Jeff made The Last Picture Show (Peter Bogdanovich, 1971) which has always been one of my favourite films since I first saw it, tho Jeff’s performance is only what it needs to be.
+But Jeff was in The Last Picture Show (Peter Bogdanovich, 1971) which has always been one of my favourite films since I first saw it, tho Jeff’s performance is only what it needs to be.

 And then along came Starman in 1984 (directed by John Carpenter – who cut his teeth on the cult classic Dark Star in 1974) and Jeff Bridges’ performance was quite outstanding.
 He acted – something his father never really did.